The Great Debate: Can you use a Guitar Amp for Bass?

 Guitar amps are often more versatile than their bass counterparts because by design they’re built to amplify a wider range of frequencies.
 This can make them more suitable for bass players who want to experiment with different sounds and styles.

-It is worth noting that playing bass through a guitar amp for bass may not be suitable for all playing situations, and it may not provide the same level of power and control as a dedicated bass amp.
+It is worth noting that playing bass through a guitar amp may not be suitable for all playing situations, and it may not provide the same level of power and control as a dedicated bass amp.